paulodiovani/slides-docker-for-lazy-people/content.md

 - Load Balancer
 - Proxy Servers

+Note:
+The idea is to NOT install what you doesn't have to change/configure/edit frequently.

 ====

 #### Why not?

 - difficult to install
 - version restrictions across different environments
+- waste of system resources
 - waste of time

+Note:
+Development dependencies are usually hard to install and configure.
+And they heavy a lot on the machine.

 ----

 ## Docker compose

 > Compose is a tool for defining and running multi-container Docker applications.

+Note:
+For now on, we'll be using Docker compose

 ====